Geraint Watkins: Biography

 Watkins was born in Abertridwr, near Caerphilly, South Wales.

-After time in the early 1970s at Portsmouth Art College, he returned to Cardiff and played with Red Beans And Rice and Juice on the Loose.
-The band, Red Beans And Rice, attracted attention and moved to London to further their career.
-When they disbanded Watkins played solo performances in London's pubs and with various bands, such as Southside United (with which he recorded an album), the Cable Layers, Klondike Pete and the Huskies, the band of Southend's, Micky Jupp on the 'Be Stiff Route 78' tour.
-He went on to record an album, Geraint Watkins & The Dominators (1979), produced by Andy Fairweather Low.
-Session work followed: producer Stuart Colman recruited him for what became hit records for Shakin' Stevens, also he was recording and/or performing with Dr. Feelgood, Rory Gallagher, Andy Fairweather Low, The Fabulous Thunderbirds, The Blues Band, Box of Frogs, Stray Cats, Carl Perkins, Crazy Cavan and the Rhythm Rockers and Eric Clapton amongst others.
-He was a member of the star-studded Willie & the Poor Boys alongside Bill Wyman and other Rolling Stones, taking lead vocals on two numbers.
+After time in the early 1970s at Portsmouth Art College, he returned to Cardiff and played with Red Beans & Rice and Juice on the Loose.
+The band Red Beans and Rice, attracted attention and moved to London to further their career.
+When they disbanded, Watkins played solo performances in London's pubs and with various bands, such as Southside United (with which he recorded an album), the Cable Layers, Klondike Pete and the Huskies, and the band of Southend's Micky Jupp on the 'Be Stiff Route 78' tour.
+He went on to record an album, Geraint Watkins & the Dominators (1979), produced by Andy Fairweather Low.
+Session work followed: producer Stuart Colman recruited him for what became hit records for Shakin' Stevens; also he was recording and/or performing with Dr. Feelgood, Rory Gallagher, Andy Fairweather Low, the Fabulous Thunderbirds, the Blues Band, Box of Frogs, Stray Cats, Carl Perkins, Crazy Cavan and the Rhythm Rockers, and Eric Clapton amongst others.
+He was a member of the star-studded Willie & the Poor Boys alongside Bill Wyman and other Rolling Stones members, taking lead vocals on two numbers.
+In 1980, he released a solo single on Stiff Records under the pseudonym Otis Watkins.

-Inbetween sessions, the 1980s and beyond found Watkins playing accordion and piano with The Balham Alligators, a band, of which he was a founding member, that has helped to keep the music of Louisiana alive in London's pubs.
-Throughout the 1980s he also was a mainstay in Dave Edmunds's band, both recording and touring with him.
-Between 1984 and 1989 Watkins played piano and accordion on five records of the Dutch band Normaal.
-He contributed vocals, piano and accordion to Klondike Pete and the Huskies' 1981 album "Some of the Fellers" and appears, as Lightning Wanson G, on their 2010 album "Who Axed You".
-In recent years Watkins has found time to work with Bill Wyman's Rhythm Kings; contributing to Nick Lowe albums, The Impossible Bird (1994), Dig My Mood (1998), The Convincer (2001), Untouched Takeaway (2004) and At My Age (2007); and to Van Morrison albums, Back on Top (1999), Down the Road (2002), Pay the Devil (2006) and Keep It Simple (2008).
+In between sessions, the 1980s and beyond found Watkins playing accordion and piano with the Balham Alligators, a band, of which he was a founding member, that has helped to keep the music of Louisiana alive in London's pubs.
+Throughout the 1980s, he also was a mainstay in Dave Edmunds's band, both recording and touring with him.
+Between 1984 and 1989, Watkins played piano and accordion on five records of the Dutch band Normaal.
+He contributed vocals, piano and accordion to Klondike Pete and the Huskies' 1981 album Some of the Fellers and appears as Lightning Wanson G, on their 2010 album Who Axed You.
+In recent years, Watkins has found time to work with Bill Wyman's Rhythm Kings; contributing to Nick Lowe's albums The Impossible Bird (1994), Dig My Mood (1998), The Convincer (2001), Untouched Takeaway (2004) and At My Age (2007); and to Van Morrison's albums Back on Top (1999), Down the Road (2002), Pay the Devil (2006) and Keep It Simple (2008).